quantedit/quantedit.github.io/_posts/2014-05-05-turtle-rosettes.md

 ### Turtles all the way

-Idle comes bundled with the `turtle` package, a library for visualising the results of your code as drawings on screen.
+Python comes bundled with the `turtle` package, a library for visualising the results of your code as drawings on screen.

 Before using any library it has to be imported.
 You can do this by